-For the financial year ended 31 March 2021, the Group recorded a loss of approximately HK\$27.5 million, compared to a loss of approximately HK\$31.5 million for the year ended 31 March 2020.
-For the year ended 31 March 2021, the Group's revenue decreased by approximately 18.6% to approximately HK\$181.9 million (2020: approximately HK\$223.5 million).
-The gross profit decreased by approximately 15.5% to approximately HK\$35.9 million for the year ended 31 March 2021 (2020: approximately HK\$42.5 million).
-Selling expenses increased by approximately HK\$0.6 million to approximately HK\$6.0 million for the year ended 31 March 2021 (2020: approximately HK\$42.5 million).
-Administrative expenses increased by approximately HK\$6.5 million to approximately HK\$46.9 million for the year ended 31 March 2021 (2020: approximately HK\$40.4 million).
+For the financial year ended 31 March 2022, the Group recorded a loss of approximately HK\$5.0 million, compared to a loss of approximately HK\$27.5 million for the year ended 31 March 2021.
+For the year ended 31 March 2022, the Group's revenue from continuing operations increased by approximately 12.6% to approximately HK\$93.8 million (2021: approximately HK\$83.3 million).
+The increase in revenue was mainly due to the increase in sales of supplementary materials used in construction and made-to-order wooden products, such as the wooden structures, wooden furniture, wooden doors and windows.
+The gross profit from continuing operations increased by approximately 30.9% to approximately HK\$24.6 million for the year ended 31 March 2022 (2021: approximately HK\$18.8 million).

-The Group's current product mix mainly includes the processing and sale of various plywood products sold to overseas customers (mainly in Japan and Thailand) and the sale of plywood and other wooden products such as wooden structure, wooden doors and windows in China.
-The Sino-US trade war has caused global economic uncertainty and our overseas customers, especially the Japanese customers became more cautious when placing their purchasing orders, and the Tokyo Olympics Games did not bring much positive stimulation to the exports of our plywood products.
-The outbreak of COVID-19 since the end of year 2019 also has adverse impact on the operations of the Group's subsidiaries in the People's Republic of China (the "PRC").
-Following the shutdown of the Group's production plants in Jiangmen and Ningjin in early 2019 due to the Spring Festival and COVID-19 outbreaks, the epidemic broke out again in January 2021 in Hebei Province, Ningjin production plant was forced to suspend its operations for more than 20 days.
+The Group's current product mix mainly includes the processing and sale of various plywood products sold to overseas customers (mainly in Japan and Thailand) and the sale of structural panels, supplementary materials used in construction and other wooden products in China.
+The Sino-US trade war has caused global economic uncertainty and the outbreak of COVID-19 since the end of year 2019 also has adverse impact on the operations of the Group's subsidiaries in the People's Republic of China (the "PRC").
+Following the shutdown of the Group's production plants in Jiangmen and Ningjin in the PRC in early 2019 due to the Spring Festival and COVID-19 outbreaks, the epidemic broke out again in January 2021 in Hebei Province, Ningjin production plant suspended its operations for more than 20 days.
 These unfavorable factors have adversely affected the business of the Group.
 We hope that with the easing of the epidemic, the Group's business can gradually recover and develop.

-The Board does not recommend payment of a final dividend for the year ended 31 March 2021.
+The Board does not recommend payment of a final dividend for the year ended 31 March 2022.